qgis/QGIS-Website/docs/shortcodes/rich-box.md

 ![rich-box](img/rich-box.png)

-The rich box shortcode allows you to create structured layouts for displaying rich content, with customizable sections to suit your needs.
+The rich box shortcodes allows you to create structured layouts for displaying rich content, with customizable sections to suit your needs.

 **3 types of rich-boxes**
 - Block with content only